 Once you have figured the drop-off points, it’s necessary to send push notifications/emails to the users who have dropped on the moments that meant to move them forward.
 As for the users who have made payments successfully, you try to upsell them more product or higher subscription packages based on your model.

-Here is how App Growth Network increased mobile app user engagement using Braze to convert the most active users into paying customers.
+Here is how App Growth Network increased mobile app user engagement using Braze to convert the most active users into paying customers and hit your kpi.

 The above-mentioned example also shows how they encouraged upsell to yearly subscription package by targeting users whose monthly subscription was to end next day.
 The users were sent the message which highlighted that the annual package helps to save more than 50%.
 As a result, the number of yearly subscriptions increased by 10%.